lipiecki/PostForecasts.jl/README.md

 - `IDR`: Isotonic Distributional Regression
 - `QR`: Quantile Regression

-The models belong to the `PostModel` type, they have corresponding `train` methods for calibrating the model to the provided data and `predict`/`predict!` methods yielding quantiles of predictive distribution.
+The models belong to the `PostModel` type, they have corresponding `train` methods for calibrating the model to the provided data and `predict` methods yielding quantiles of predictive distribution.

 ### Easy postprocessing
 The core functionality of **PostForecasts.jl** is building probabilistic forecasts from point predictions.
 For easy postprocessing, use `point2quant` function to turn `PointForecasts` into `QuantForecasts` with one of the implemented models.